joshualande/joshualande.github.io/_drafts/2014-02-28-2014-left-right-inner-outer-joins-sql.md

 comments: true
 ---

-SQL has the concept of INNER, LEFT, RIGHT, and OUTER joins.
-They are all similar, but provide slightly different behavior in the situation where rows are missing in a table.

-# Explanation

-This will all make more sense with a simple exmaple
+SQL has several different JOIN operators (INNER, LEFT, RIGHT, and OUTER) which behave differently in situations where there is data missing in either the left or right table.

 # JOINing with a Simple Exmaple

-The easiest way to understand this is by way of another example.
+The easiest way to understand this is by way of example.

 Suppse we have a database storing information about people.
 For each person, we know their name, their height, and their age.
 But for